wonsunahn/CS1632_MonkeySim/README.md

 fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

-1. Please use the [ReportTemplate.docx](ReportTemplate.docx) file provided in this directory to write a short report.
-A PDF version of the file is at [ReportTemplate.pdf](ReportTemplate.pdf).
-On the first page, attach hotspots-before.png generated before refactoring.
-On the second page, attach hotspots-after.png generated after refactoring.
-Submit the report to GradeScope at the **Exercise 4 Report** link.
+1. Submit a report to GradeScope at the **Exercise 4 Report** link by attaching the hotspots-before.png file generated before refactoring and the hotspots-after.png file generated after refactoring to the respective questions.

 # GradeScope Feedback